Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 Let us explain the physical implications of Theorem~\ref{Main1} and~\ref{Main2} on the water jet system \eqref{EQ}.

-The existence of unstable manifold $M_\unst$ implies that the amplitude of a solution starting from $M_\unst$, no matter how small the initial size $\varepsilon\simeq0$ is, shall be amplified in logarithmic time $\simeq\log(1/\varepsilon)$, so that the radius of the jet will be of comparable magnitude with $\rho$.
-This shows that \eqref{EQ} is \emph{unstable under long-wave perturbation}, corresponding to the data points concentrating near the dispersive curve in Figure \ref{Fig1}.
-These are, of course, stronger than nonlinear instablities constructed near the solution with maximal exponential growth rate.
+The existence of unstable manifold $M_\unst$ (or $M_\unst^\mu$) implies that the amplitude of a solution starting from $M_\unst$ (or $M_\unst^\mu$), no matter how small the initial size $\varepsilon\simeq0$ is, shall be amplified in logarithmic time $\simeq\log(1/\varepsilon)$, so that the radius of the jet will be of comparable magnitude with $\rho$.
+This shows that \eqref{EQ} is \emph{unstable under long wave perturbation}.

-Indeed, the linear analysis in Subsection~\ref{Facts} indicates that the exponential decaying/growing speed of linear solutions ranges over the set $\{ \Lambda_\grow(\xi): \xi\in\xZ,\,1\leq |\xi| < 1/\rho \}$.
-Theorem \ref{Main1} asserts that this is also true for the nonlinear problem: exponential growing/decaying rates for unstable/stable solutions are in exact correspondence with the set $\{ \Lambda_\grow(\xi)\}$.
-Such correspondence is a general feature for hyperbolic invariant submanifolds; see for example Section 7.1 of Chicone's book~\cite{ChiconeODE}.
-Since the proof is quite standard, we will omit it in this article.
+Moreover, since e.g. $M_\unst$ in Theorem \ref{Main1} in the periodic boundary case is a smooth graph tangent to $E_\unst$, the restriction of (\ref{EQ}) to $M_\unst$ is smoothly conjugate to an ODE system on $E_\unst$:

+By the Hartman-Grobman theorem, the restricted dynamics on $M_\unst$ is topologically conjugate to the linear dynamics indicated by \ref{Lin2}.
+If we demand this conjugation to be $C^1$, then some non-resonance condition should be imposed; see for example the standard reference \cite{Sternberg1957} and \cite{Hartman1960}.
+However, (\ref{Restricted_Dynamics}) already implies that for each frequency $\xi\in (0,\rho^{-1})\cap\xN$, there exists an orbit, repelled exponentially fast from the equilibrium, with Lyapunov exponent \emph{exactly equal to} $\Lambda_\grow(\xi)$ (see e.g. Section 4.1 of the textbook \cite{ChiconeODE}).
+In other words, this justifies the solid curve in Figure \ref{Fig3}.

-The existence of center invariant set $M_\cen$ shows that \eqref{EQ} is \emph{stable under short-wave perturbation}: the lifespan of solutions starting from $M_\cen$ with initial size $\varepsilon\simeq0$ is at least $\simeq1/\varepsilon$, the one predicted by energy inequalities.
+The existence of the center invariant set $M_\cen$ shows that \eqref{EQ} is \emph{stable under short wave perturbation}: the lifespan of solutions starting from $M_\cen$ with initial size $\varepsilon\simeq0$ is at least $\simeq1/\varepsilon$, the one predicted by energy inequalities.
 Indeed, stronger results are to be expected; see Subsection \ref{Perspect}.
-Such stability is due to the oscillatory (dispersive) nature of the system for high frequency, corresponding to the data points lying on the horizontal axis in \ref{Fig1}.
+Such stability is due to the oscillatory (dispersive) nature of the system for high frequency, corresponding to the data points lying on the horizontal axis in \ref{Fig2}.
+On the other hand, the third item in Theorem \ref{Main2} asserts that the union of small-magnitude, globally existing orbits must be \emph{non-generic} since the conical neighborhood defined by (\ref{Conical}) ``squeezes near $E_\disp\cap H^{s_1}$".
+Furthermore, it asserts a strong instability result: \emph{any orbit not ``in first order contact" with the center subspace $E_\disp$, no matter how close to the equilibrium initially, will eventually become large in magnitude.}